jj2773/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-As seen in the chart below, May was chosen as a launch date for 111 campaigns with a 67% success rate making it the most popular and succesful launch month.
-May is closely followed by June and July, however, most times of the year are at least around a 60% success rate excluding December.
-December is a poor launch choice likley due to the holidays.
+As seen in the chart below, May was chosen as a launch date for 111 campaigns making it the most popular and successful launch month.
+May is closely followed by June and July, however, December is a poor launch choice likley due to the holidays.

 ![alt text](https://github.com/jj2773/kickstarter-analysis/blob/main/Theater_Outcomes_vs_Launch.png)